 Leicester is one of the UKs ten largest cities and represents the largest economy in the East Midlands region.
-It has a bustling and diverse atmosphere and recent regeneration (to the tune of £3bn) has made this cosmopolitan city even more exciting.
+It has a bustling and diverse atmosphere and recent £3bn regeneration programme has made this cosmopolitan city even more exciting.

 The £350 million Highcross Centre is retail heaven featuring a flagship John Lewis and other big name designer shops.
 There is also a stunning new Cinema, numerous cafes, restaurants and bars.
 Leicester also has independent retail emporiums, niche stores and boutiques providing charming retail environments.

 Leicester houses Europe’s largest and oldest produce market, established over 700 years ago.The Golden Mile on Belgrave Road is the largest concentration of Indian jewellery shops outside India.
 The area is an Aladdin’s cave of spices, clothing, and fantastic food and drink.

 Culture and the Arts

 Leicester is famous for it’s diversity and offers an amazing chance to dive into many different cultural celebrations.

 Leicester celebrates Diwali (the Festival of Light) with spectacular lights, stunning street parades and dazzling fireworks.
 It is attended by 35,000 people and is the largest celebration of the festival outside India.